m-ocean-it/gocoen/README.md

 # `gocoen` (Golang Constructor Enforcer)

-Enforce that certain structs are initialized only via a specified constructor.
+Enforce that certain types are initialized only via a specified constructor.

 # Installation